VhasteWolf/World-of-Valheim/WorldofValheimZones/README.md

+This version adds the option in the configuretion to not send messages when changing zone.

 Please Note: This mod is a BepInEx Plugin? and thus requires this in order to be used.

 Welcome to the World of Valheim - Zones Plugin.